 10 ways brochures positively impact visitor behaviour during a trip

-Bentley University, Center for Marketing Technology, in collaboration with Visitor International, undertook consumer research among visitors to 17 locations in North America, Europe and South Africa during the summer of 2016.
+Bentley University, Center for Marketing Technology, in collaboration with Visitor International, undertook consumer research among visitors to 17 locations in North America and Europe during the summer of 2018.
 The purpose of it was to understand the effectiveness of tourism brochures.

 Here are 10 ways, confirmed by their research, that brochures positively impact visitors during a trip.

-- The travel plans of almost all of these visitors was influenced by a brochure in market at their destination (95%)
+- 3 out of 4 visitors were influenced by a brochure in market at their destination (73%)

-- 2 out of 3 visitors planned to purchase tickets or merchandise for businesses they learned about from a brochure (65%)
+- More than 3 out of 5 visitors planned to purchase tickets or merchandise from businesses they learned about from a brochure (61%)

-- 7 out of 10 visitors value information about current exhibits, events and attraction (68%)
+- More than 5 out of 10 visitors value information about current exhibits, events and attractions, particularly women (54%)

-- 6 out of 10 visitors find brochures to be a tangible, easy to use hard copy of information (60%)
+- More than 5 out of 10 visitors find brochures to be a tangible, easy to use hard copy of information (54%)

 - 6 out of 10 visitors believe brochures are trustworthy (59%)

-- More than half of visitors appreciate that brochures are convenient and always available (53%)
+- Nearly half of visitors appreciate that brochures are convenient and always available (48%)

-- More than half of visitors value discounts and coupons in brochures (51%)
+- Half of visitors value discounts and coupons in brochures, particularly if they are travelling within a group (51%)